pradeepsinngh/Quick-Machine-Learning-Notes/decision_tree/decision_tree.md

 Our decision tree's splitting is greedy.
 This means that it exhaustively searches the dataset for the best possible split and considers only the split with the best immediate result.

+#### Regularization in Descision tree?
+Regularization in descision tree is controlled by hyperparameters --
+1. the max depth of descision tree. the default value is NONE is scikit learn, which means unlimited.
+2. min samples samples split - the min no of samples each node must have before it can be split.
+3. min samples leaf - the min no of samples each leaf node must have

 #### What is a Stopping Criterion?

 #### What is Pruning?
+Pruning is deleting unnecessary nodes.
+A node whose children nodes are all leaf nodes is considered unnecessary if the purity improvement it provides is not statistically significant. standard test such as Chi-squared test are used to estimate the probablity that the improvement is purely the result of chance (which is our null hypothesis).
+If the prob, called p-value is higher than a given threshold (typically 5%), then the nodes is considered unnecessary and its children are delted.
+Pruning continues till the time all unnecessary nodes are not deleted.

 #### <How to evaluate performance of Decision Tree